 A fact most users with rooted devices are not aware of is that it is very possible to modify existing applications code on a user's device when a user or a process has root access.
 On Android what happens in this scenario is that a process running as root can definitely access stored application code, such as platform application jars on the device and then inject its own malicious code into the application.
 That leads to a vulnerability that allows attackers to modify transaction details in any application stored on your device.
 An example of such attacks could be changing the transfer amount to a recipient and the recipient bank account number to the attacker's own.
 IBM has published an article with an example of how to do this.

-On mobile devices, access is restricted to system resources such as the camera, the microphone and location service on the device.
+On mobile devices, access is restricted to system resources such as the camera, the microphone, and location service on the device.
 On Android, special permission is needed to access system resources such as these.
 Whenever such a resource is required, the OS prompts the user to either approve or decline the permission.
-However, with root access, a Spyware process can skillfully bypass these permissions (even the SELinux context on Android) to obtain access to monitor you with the sensors on your devices.
-Most spyware may not even require root access to obtain these resources as described here in this article.² So one can only imagine the immense power a spyware process running as a root user could have.
+However, with root access, a Spyware process can skill-fully bypass these permissions (even the SELinux context on Android) to obtain access to monitor you with the sensors on your devices.
+Most spyware may not even require root access to obtain these resources as described here in this article.
+One can only imagine the immense power a spyware process running as a root user could have!

 Enterprise Security Breach

-Access To All Encryption Keys: Nothing Is Safe Anymore
+Access to all Encryption Keys: Nothing is Safe

 When a device is rooted, or there is malware with root access, there is no longer a strong protection of keys stored on the device.
 In other words, access to previously encrypted files or items on the device is possible, and applications can be reverse-engineered by a malicious process or malware with root access.